How to Hire a Custom Builder, Part 1: The Dream Phase

 Is your home going to be too expensive compared to neighboring homes?

-Once you have figured out the criteria for the perfect area, you can start exploring potential locations for your new home.
+Once you have figured out the criteria for the perfect area, you can start exploring potential locations for your new home on your own with Kansas City real estate agents.
 Of the locations that meet all or most of your criteria, make a list of the ones that make your top two or three.

 Step 2: Find your preferred lots